DonaldET/DemoDev/docs_sources/001-001-README.md

 #### *DemoDev* Content Commercial Opportunities

 Please contact _Donald Trummell_ via Email using dtrummell@gmail.com for additional information regarding commercial use of projects in this repository.
 His LinkedIn profile is found at [http://www.linkedin.com/in/donaldtrummell/](http://www.linkedin.com/in/donaldtrummell/ "here").
 You may review the published form of this documentation at  [http://donaldet.github.io/DemoDev/](http://donaldet.github.io/DemoDev/ "the pretty view").

+This project contributes to the ***Wind Power Explorer*** project (see [https://github.com/WindPowerExplorer/FullSai](https://github.com/WindPowerExplorer/FullSail "FullSail") repository) with permission.

 # Getting Started